The Toftness Radiation Detector Is a Bogus Device

 According to an article in Dynamic Chiropractic, Toftness was a disciple of Albert Abrams, M.D. [a man whom the AMA considered the "dean of gadget quacks"].
 In 1936, Toftness began developing a version of an Abrams' "radionics" device for the chiropractic profession.
 He started with a plate similar to a drum head that was rubbed, producing a crackling sound similar to that of a Geiger counter.
 Toftness claimed he could feel heat arising from the spine by simply holding his hand over the patient.
 Because his colleagues could not reproduce what he felt, he developed his device to "amplify the heat" he allegedly felt when subluxation or disease were present .

-Yale University's Edmund S. Crelin, Ph.D., who tested the device for the FDA, concluded that it was "hocus-pocus" He pointed out that radiation at 69.5 gigahertz would penetrate only about one millimeter of body tissue, while the spinal nerves are two to three inches from the body's surface.
+The device was originally called the Neurolinometer.
+Later he redesigned it and marketed it under the names "Toftness Research Instrument" and "Toftness Radiation Detector."
+Yale University's Edmund S. Crelin, Ph.D., who tested a Toftness Radiation Detector for the FDA, concluded that it was "hocus-pocus" He pointed out that radiation at 69.5 gigahertz would penetrate only about one millimeter of body tissue, while the spinal nerves are two to three inches from the body's surface.
 So even if a dysfunctional nerve could radiate the tiny amount of energy claimed by Toftness, the radiation would be absorbed by surrounding tissues and would not be detectable at or above the body's surface .

 In 1989, two chiropractors studied the use of a Toftness Radiation Detector to look for "upper cervical subluxations" in 50 patients.
 Since "upper cervical subluxation" has no anatomical reality, the study was meaningless on its face.
 Nevertheless, the authors concluded that the device had "fair but inadequate reliability."
 Not long afterward, the device was redesigned and was renamed the Sensometer.